MrMagnifico/pytorch-CycleGAN-and-pix2pix/README.md

 ## Quantitative Evaluation
 ### FID Scores
 The **Frechet Inception Distance (FID)** is used to evaluate the quality of generated images.
 It compares the excitation of a feature extractor of the ground truth and generated images to produce a single scalar score, where lower means better.
-Since the release of the paper in 2017, it has become a de facto standard for evaluating the performance of generative networks.
+[5] Since the release of the paper in 2017, it has become a de facto standard for evaluating the performance of generative networks [4].

-For the feature extractor, we chose the InceptionV3 model.
+For the feature extractor, we chose the InceptionV3 model [6].
 A batch of 40 previously unseen images were fed to the generator.
 The new 'fake' images were then compared with the ground truth and the FID scores for each generator (evaluated after 200 epochs) are given below:

 | Generator         | FID     |
 |-------------------|---------|